ConductorOne/baton-hubspot/README.md

   -h, --help                  help for baton-hubspot
-      --log-format string     The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string      The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --token string          The GitHub access token used to connect to the Github API. ($BATON_TOKEN) -v, --version               version for baton-hubspot
+      --log-format string     The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string      The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --token string          The Hubspot access token used to connect to the Hubspot API. ($BATON_TOKEN) -v, --version               version for baton-hubspot

 Use "baton-hubspot [command] --help" for more information about a command.